Updated March 21, 2026 · By Jake Embers

 Gas grills excel at hot-and-fast cooking.
 They heat up quickly, maintain steady high temperatures, and give you precise control.
 For weeknight dinners when I need chicken breasts or vegetables done fast, gas wins every time.

 Charcoal provides the best of both worlds if you're willing to work for it.
-A Weber kettle can maintain 225F for hours with proper air management, or blast past 600F when you need serious searing heat.
+A Weber Original Kettle Charcoal Grill can maintain 225°F for hours with proper air management, or blast past 600°F when you need serious searing heat.
 The flavor from real charcoal beats pellets, but the convenience factor suffers.
+Getting charcoal started consistently requires a good Weber Rapidfire Chimney Starter for Use With Charcoal Grills, which makes the process much easier.

 For accessories, I always keep a reliable thermometer handy.
 The built-in grill thermometers lie constantly.
-My ThermoWorks Smoke probe thermometer gives me confidence in both low-and-slow and hot-and-fast cooking.
+My TempPro TP20 500FT Wireless Meat Thermometer with Dual Meat Probe gives me confidence in both low-and-slow and hot-and-fast cooking.
+Check out my full guide to the best meat thermometers for smoking and grilling for more options.

 Flavor Development Differences

-The flavors you get from low-and-slow versus hot-and-fast cooking are completely different, and understanding these differences helps you choose the right method.
+The flavors you get from low-and-slow versus hot-and-fast cooking are completely different.
+Understanding these differences helps you choose the right method.

 Low-and-slow cooking creates deep, complex flavors that penetrate throughout the meat.
 The extended cooking time allows smoke compounds to work their way into every fiber.
 Bark development happens gradually, building layers of flavor through the Maillard reaction occurring over hours.